nikodittmar/jane-street-advent-of-fpga/docs/Hazards.md

 | `nop`            |     |     |     |     |     |     |     |
 | `jalr x0, 0(x1)` |     |     | IF  | ID  | EX  | M   | WB  |

 To handle this, we should have the control logic disable the branch predictor/target generator.
 The following stage will then detect the `jalr` instruction, see that to calculate it we need to wait on the `lw` instruction and therefore initiate a stall for one cycle.
+Note that we should still skip even if this load instruction is one cycle apart.

 #### ALU